himanshusingh60120/KingsCadence/README.md

 `Status` values:

-- `Ready` - in the title bracket, a real signal, clean company data.
+- `Ready` - in the title bracket, a real give (a matched finding or an outside view), clean company data, and copy that passed every guard.
 Safe to send.
-- `Not present in JT` - outside the approved title bracket.
-No emails generated.
+- `Not present in JT` - wrong function or seniority.
+Dead.
+- `Needs enrichment: unparseable title` - the title column holds a department ("Aerospace"), a product ("Aras PLM"), a team name ("Airspace Innovation"), or a bare function with no seniority word ("Business Development").
+These are **recoverable** and must not be binned with the first kind: Andy Thurling at DroneUp under "Airspace Innovation" is real pipeline.
+Route to Sales Navigator for a re-enrichment pass.
+- `Error: <message>` - the row threw.
+Previously these returned a 500 and wrote nothing, leaving the row blank: not Ready, not rejected, just invisible on a 5,000-row sheet.
 - `Needs review: <reason>` - drafted but held for a human (no signal found, or a domain-as-company / missing company name, which is skipped entirely).